 Megan Rye is well known for a body of work that referenced, as its primary source material, photographs taken by her brother while stationed in Iraq as a U.S. Marine.
 These large-scale paintings blur the boundary between Abstraction and Realism; offering an intimate perspective on the life of a soldier at war, while provoking questions of perception and reality.
 This work was the subject of her 2007 solo exhibition, I Will Follow You into the Dark, at the Minneapolis Institute for the Arts (MN).

-Megan Rye’s current series, The Foundling Project, features 100 portraits of children who have been adopted by American parents from countries in Asia, Africa, Eastern Europe, and Central and South America.
+Megan Rye’s current series, Foundling: 100 Days, features 100 portraits of children who have been adopted by American parents from countries in Asia, Africa, Eastern Europe, and Central and South America.
 Rye defines a Foundling as a person who is “twice born, once at abandonment and again at reclamation.”
-The portraits are painted on shopping bags from the nationwide retail chain Target, and reference actual polaroid photographs used by international adoption agencies to introduce children to their prospective parents.
-In 2019, the Spencer Museum of Art at the University of Kansas, Lawrence, awarded Megan Rye with a solo exhibition, Foundling, which will travel to other institutions within the United States.
+The portraits are painted on shopping bags from the nationwide retail chain Target, and are inspired by photographs used by adoption agencies to introduce children to their prospective parents.
+In 2019, the Spencer Museum of Art at the University of Kansas, Lawrence debuted Foundling: Portraits of Citizenship.
+In 2022, the Weisman Art Museum at the University of Minnesota, Minneapolis, exhibited Foundling: 100 Days in a solo presentation for the Artist that attracted much attention from the press.

-Forum Gallery has represented the artist Megan Rye since 2005.
+Forum Gallery has represented Megan Rye since 2005.